Graphical modelling of multivariate time series: Discussion

 In this paper, we have focused on modelling and analysing the interrelationships in multivariate time series.
 Therefore, we have not considered the possibility of directed self-loops $v\DE v$, which could be used to impose additional constraints of the form $X_B(t+1)\indep\ffilt{B}(t)\given\ffilt{V\without B}(t)$ on a model.
 We note that, for a discussion of the dynamic interrelationships among variables, these self-loops are irrelevant.
 In fact, it can be shown that two disjoint sets $A$ and $B$ are $p$-separated given $S$ in a graph with self-loops if and only if they are also $p$-separated given $S$ in the same graph with all self-loops removed.
 Similar statements can be formulated for pointing and extended bi-pointing paths.

-\subsection{Non-stationary time series}
+\subsection{\em Non-stationary time series}

 One of our main assumptions has been that the considered multivariate time series are stationary.
-This assumption, however, has been made mainly for the sake of simplicity, and the presented graphical modelling approach can be extended easily also to the case of non-stationary time series by requiring that the Granger noncausality and contemporaneous conditional independence constraints encoded by a graph hold at all time points in an interval $T\subseteq\znum$, say; in that case, we say that the time series obeys a Granger-causal Markov property with respect to the graph over the time interval $T$.
-This would allow to consider non-stationary time series models in which the pattern of dependencies remains fixed whereas the strength of the dependencies may change over time.
+This assumption, however, has been made mainly for the sake of simplicity, and the graphical modelling approach presented can be extended easily also to the case of non-stationary time series by requiring that the Granger noncausality and contemporaneous conditional independence constraints encoded by a graph hold at all time points in an interval $T\subseteq\znum$, say; in that case, we say that the time series obeys a Granger-causal Markov property with respect to the graph over the time interval $T$.
+This allow us to consider non-stationary time series models in which the pattern of dependencies remains fixed whereas the strength of the dependencies may change over time.
 An interesting extension would be models where also the graphical structure changes at certain times.
 For instance, \citet{talih05} consider covariance selection models for multivariate time series where changes in the dependence structure occur at random times; this approach, however, does not model dynamic dependencies among the variables.
-Finally, we note that, from a statistical point of view, non-stationary models are of much less interest than stationary models due to the involved practical problems.
+Finally, we note that, despite their practical relevance, non-stationary models have attracted much less---particularly theoretical---interest than stationary models due to the involved inferential problems.

 Two important issues have not been addressed in this paper.
 Firstly, in many applications there is little prior knowledge about the causal relationships between the variables, and empirical methods have to be used to find an appropriate graphical model.
 This step of model selection is hampered by the large number of possible models by which an exhaustive search becomes infeasible even for moderate dimensions.
 Therefore, model search strategies are required to lessen the computational burden.